The Story begins with a Problem

 The solution is also pretty straight forward.

-Suppose we have climbed up some steps and we are left with some steps to reach the top.
+Suppose we have climbed up some steps and we are left with some i steps to reach the top.
 Let’s say, NoOfWays(i) be a function that returns the number of ways to climb i steps to reach the top.

 If we climb by 1 step, then we are left with (i-1) steps.
 Using the above formula, the number of ways to climb (i -1) steps = NoOfWays(i-1).